 Undoubtedly, using an all-in-one project management software like ProofHub will put you and your team at a great advantage as you get to use all the tools from one place.
 You get greater control over projects and teams and enjoy improved collaboration among team members, clients, and stakeholders.

-Feature that completes the Picture
+Feature that completes the picture

-If your project is not insignificant, it would face problems, it will face risks, it will need an allocated budget, it will need resources, change requests, etc. Contrary to popular belief, a project management tool is more than scheduling, task management, and time tracking.
+If your project is not insignificant, it will face problems, it will face risks, it will need an allocated budget, it will need resources, change requests, etc. Contrary to popular belief, a project management tool is more than scheduling, task management, and time tracking.
 So a given tool has all the right features your team needs under one roof, so it becomes easier for you to manage things in every stage of the project lifecycle.

 You should look for the following features in team collaboration and project management software.